rrwick/Porechop/README.md

 'What about Albacore's barcode demultiplexing?'
 I hear you say.
 'Does this make Porechop's demultiplexing redundant?'
 Yes, Albacore v1.0 and later can demultiplex Nanopore reads during basecalling, which is a very nice feature.
 But Albacore and Porechop sometimes disagree on the appropriate bin for a read.

-Here's what I like to do:
+So if you use Albacore's output directory as input, here's what Porechop will do:
-* Basecall the reads with Albacore using its barcode demultiplexing.
-Make a single FASTQ for each barcode bin.
+* Load reads from all FASTQ files it finds, noting for each read what Albacore's bin was.
-* For each of Albacore's bins, trim the reads with Porechop and use Porechop's barcode binning.
+* Call a barcode for each read using its normal demultiplexing logic.
-* Discard any reads which Porechop puts into a different bin than Albacore.
+* Take all reads where Porechop and Albacore disagree and put them in the 'none' bin.

 For example, Albacore may have put reads into the `barcode02` directory.
 When Porechop trims and bins these reads, it may put 95% of them in the BC02 bin, but 4% go in the 'none' bin and 1% go into bins for other barcodes.
 By keeping only the 95% of reads where Albacore and Porechop agree, the risk of misclassification is reduced.